Australian sea lion: Diet

 Australian sea lions have been described as opportunistic, benthic foragers.
-Limited stomach content and faecal analyses have identified a wide variety of prey in the diet of the Australian sea lion, including teleost fish, squid, cuttlefish, octopus, sharks (including Port Jackson sharks), Southern rock lobster, other small crustaceans and Little penguins.
+Limited stomach-content and faecal analyses have identified a wide variety of prey in the diet of the Australian sea lion, including teleost fish (including blue-throated wrasse and whiting), squid, cuttlefish, octopus, sharks (including Port Jackson sharks), rays, southern rock lobster, other small crustaceans, and little penguins.
 Regurgitate and stomach samples from Australian sea lions at Seal Bay contained hard parts consisting predominantly of benthic taxa.
-This supports previous evidence that this species forages primarily on neritic, benthic prey, many of which are non-migratory.
+This supports previous evidence that this species forages primarily on neritic, benthic prey, many of which are nonmigratory.
 For the cephalopod component of the Australian sea lion diet, octopus and giant Australian cuttlefish made up the greatest biomass of prey taxa.
-Although the Australian sea lion feeds off seasonally available prey such as semelparous cephalopods, it also exploits prey species that are available throughout the year, such as Southern rock lobster and many fish species.
+Although the Australian sea lion feeds off seasonally available prey such as semelparous cephalopods, it also exploits prey species that are available throughout the year, such as southern rock lobster and many fish species.

-Observations from the 1930s in Western Australian noted that Australian sea lions seemed to be subsisting on little penguins during the summer, and that their regular diet didn't compete with commercial fisheries.
+Observations from the 1930s in Western Australian noted that Australian sea lions seemed to be subsisting on little penguins during the summer, and that their regular diet did not compete with commercial fisheries.
 Also in the 1930s, the animal was described informally as "rather fond of penguins".
 They were known to feed on little penguins in the 1960s.